Flushing Meadows–Corona Park: 1964–1965 Fair

-Post-World's Fairs

 Late 20th century

 Although the park was opened, it had yet to become the grand park Moses had originally envisioned.
-In August 1967, new parks commissioner August Heckscher II sought to begin improvements on the park in order to turn it into the "Central Park of the 20th century."
+In August 1967, new parks commissioner August Heckscher II sought to begin improvements on the park in order to turn it into the "Central Park of the 20th century".
 A new plan for the park had been designed by architects Marcel Breuer and Kenzō Tange, but the project did not receive funds due to communication issues with the New York City Comptroller's office.
 By 1972, little development had taken place to improve the park, while many World's Fair structures remained in disrepair.
 The disrepair was systematic within the park system, a product of lack of funding during that decade's fiscal crisis.
 This state of disrepair continued into the 1980s.

 In 1975, a group of traditionalist Catholics started to assemble at the old Vatican Pavilion exedra monument of the 1964 New York World's Fair to have evening rosary prayer vigils, having been obligated to relocate from Bayside, Queens.
 This was led by a woman named Veronica Lueken who claimed she was experiencing visions there of the Virgin Mary, and giving out supposed messages from heaven, frequently apocalyptic in nature.
 At its height in the late 20th century, thousands of people attended the nightly events, held on different feast days.
 One event in June 1983 attracted fifteen thousand pilgrims.
 Despite the events' popularity, Bishop Francis Mugavero, then Bishop of the Roman Catholic Diocese of Brooklyn, stated in a 1986 "Declaration Concerning the Bayside Movement" that the events lacked credibility.
 After Lueken's death in 1995, and her husband's death in 2002, their followers divided into two small camps that continued to visit the park for vigils.